 Indiana Parent Education Program

 As previously mentioned, ASK staff provide families of children with special needs information and referral to community resources, training and education, and parent to parent support.
-A unique aspect of this project is the follow-up support that is given to families after they contact ASK.
-Follow-up calls are scheduled to cover information for families on pertinent topics such as special education, health care financing, respite, childcare and the medical home.
+A unique aspect of this program is the follow-up support that is given to families after they contact ASK.
+Follow-up calls are scheduled to cover information for families on pertinent topics such as special education, health care financing, respite, transition and the medical home.

-Another very important aspect of the education project is that ASK also provides information and trainings for professionals who work with children with special needs and their families.
+Another very important aspect of the Indiana Parent Education Program is that ASK provides information and trainings for professionals who work with children with special needs and their families.
 ASK has created a workshop called “What Every Parent Wants You to Know” which provides the professional a unique insight into the daily lives, routines, stresses and history of a family of a child with special needs.
 The outcome is the professional will gain understanding, from a family’s perspective, in order to address accommodations the child might need to achieve success in a variety of settings.